-Neuropsychological research on the neural basis of behavior generally posits that brain mechanisms suffice to explain the psychologically described aspects of behavior.
-Terms having intrinsic experiential content (e.g., "feeling," "knowing" and "effort") are not integrated as causal factors because they are deemed irrelevant to the causal mechanisms of brain function.
-However, principles of quantum physics naturally integrate mental and physical phenomena.
-By exploiting this feature, neuroscientists and psychologists can more adequately and effectively investigate the neuroplastic mechanisms relevant to the growing number of studies of the capacity of directed attention and mental effort to systematically alter brain function.
+Neuropsychological research on the neural basis of behavior generally posits that brain mechanisms fully suffice to explain all psychologically described phenomena.
+Terms having intrinsic experiential content (e.g., "feeling," "knowing" and "effort") are not included as causal factors because they are deemed irrelevant to the causal mechanisms of brain function.
+However, principles of quantum physics causally relate mental and physical properties.
+Use of this causal connection allows neuroscientists and psychologists to more adequately and effectively investigate the neuroplastic mechanisms relevant to the growing number of studies of the capacity of directed attention and mental effort to systematically alter brain function.